-- 1.1 Mayer Brown Ltd have been instructed by Senior Living Urban (Epsom) Ltd to provide highways and transport related assistance in support of a planning application for a new Later Living Community on land at Epsom General Hospital. - 1.2 The proposed development comprises the demolition of existing hospital buildings (C2 land use) to provide a Later Living Community (C2 land use) including a coffee shop, restaurant and a nursery (D1 land use) that are open to use by visitors, staff, patients and visitors at the adjacent hospital and the general public (likely to only be residents of the adjacent residential properties). - 1.3 Guild Living, who will be the operator of the proposed development, have the following principles/commitments for the operation/management of the site and relevant to this Transport Assessment: - Only 40% of Guild Living Residences will be marketed/sold with parking; - 80% of nursery spaces (children) would be allocated to NHS staff; - Two Private Car Club vehicles will be provided on site for use by residents only; - Two mini-buses for group trips/outings will also be provided on site; and - 1.4 Following this introduction, Section 2 of this report provides details of the existing site and accessibility.
+- 1.1 Mayer Brown Ltd have been instructed by Senior Living Urban (Epsom) Ltd to provide highways and transport related assistance in support of a planning application for a new Later Living Community on land at Epsom General Hospital. - 1.2 The proposed development comprises the demolition of the existing hospital buildings, accommodation block and associated structures and redevelopment of the site to provide a new care community for older people arranged in two buildings, comprising 267 care residences, 10 care apartments and 28 care suites proving transitional care, together with ancillary communal and support services Use Class C2, 24 key worker units Use Class C3, children's nursery Use Class E, as well as associated back of house and service areas, car and cycle parking, altered vehicular and pedestrian access, landscaping, private amenity space and public open space. - 1.3 Guild Living, who will be the operator of the proposed development, have the following principles/commitments for the operation/management of the site and relevant to this Transport Assessment: - Only 40% of Guild Living Residences will be marketed/sold with parking; - 80% of nursery spaces (children) would be allocated to NHS staff; - Two Private Car Club vehicles will be provided on site for use by residents only; - A mini-bus for group trips/outings will also be provided on site; and - 1.4 Following this introduction, Section 2 of this report provides details of the existing site and accessibility.
 The development proposals are described in Section 3 and relevant planning policy is reviewed in Section 4.
 An assessment of existing traffic flows and predicted trips is included at section 5, whilst the traffic impact of the proposals is assessed in Section 6.
 An assessment of the proposed parking levels is provided in Section 7 and a review of local collision data in Section 8.
 Finally, mitigation measures are detailed in Section 9 and the summary and conclusions are provided in Section 10.